 • Do you have a documented rationale for your CEO pay?
 Directors approving compensation of executives can face personal liability if found to have negligently determined excessive compensation packages.
 The IRS defines reasonable compensation as average compensation.

-In cases where the co-op has no formal executive pay philosophy, NCG consultants work with the board to help define a policy and identify the appropriate external comparables.
+In cases where the co-op has no formal executive pay philosophy, our consultants work with the board to help define a policy and identify the appropriate external comparables.

-The National Compensation System (NCS) gathers and develops external salary data.
+Our team gathers and develops external salary data.
 National, regional, and state data, along with a weighted average for lower, mid, and upper markets, are calculated using the operating data from systems of similar size and operating characteristics.
-Where appropriate, cost-of-salary percentages for the region are also applied to a number of outside salary surveys to augment the NCS.
+Where appropriate, cost-of-salary percentages are also applied to a number of outside salary surveys.